Intensive program for PhD and postdoctoral students

 The whole process of promoting and selecting the candidates will be reinitiated, therefore, a new call for

-applications will be launched in October.
-The event will be held in 2021 in the same period (mid-May).
+applications will be launched in June.
+The event will be held in the fall of 2021 (mid-November).

 As previously stated, we are committed to keep the same lecturers and Agenda as originally planned.